-Essentially, this box tells the machine what you want to see in 4D.
+You must set the Region of Interest box in a good position in order to get a good image.
+This box tells the ultrasound machine what you want to see in 4D.
 Everything inside the box will appear in 4D, and everything outside the box will not.

 Also note the horizontal line across the top of the box.
-The machine will also exclude anything above that line (it’s green on Voluson ultrasound machines).
+The ultrasound machine will also exclude anything above that line.
+(The line is green on GE Voluson ultrasounds.)
 This line is what you’ll use to separate the face from any obstruction, such as placenta or uterus.
-Typically you’ll place this line just above the baby’s nose.
+Typically, you’ll place this line just above the baby’s nose.

-Before entering 4D mode, check to see if your machine has presets for particular types of 4D mode.
+Before entering 4D mode, check to see if your ultrasound machine has presets for particular types of 4D modes.
 You’re looking for something that will perform “surface” rendering.
 Not all machines have a specific preset, but it’s crucial to use these if your machine has them.

-This preset will optimize your image for surface rendering, which will provide the best 4D babyface image possible.
+This 4D preset will optimize your image for surface rendering, which will provide a clearer 4D babyface image.

-The first thing to do when you enter 4D is to adjust the gain.
-Most often you’ll want to adjust to a lower gain, which will eliminate artifact in the image.
-When the gain is high (bright), the machine will display all small artifacts in the image clearly.
-By decreasing the gain, you’ll eliminate the weak echoes (artifacts) and the face will appear more clearly.
-On the same note, if the image is too dark, you’ll want to slowly increase gain to make the face appear.
+The first thing to do when you enter 4D mode is to adjust the gain.
+Most often you’ll want to adjust to a lower gain, which will eliminate artifacts in the image.
+When the gain is high (bright), the ultrasound screen will display all small artifacts in the image clearly.
+By decreasing the gain, you’ll eliminate the weak echoes (artifacts) and the baby’s face will appear more clearly.
+On the same note, if the image is too dark, you’ll want to slowly increase gain to increase contrast and make the face appear better.

 Technique is very important here.
-Because it takes time for the machine to render the image, you MUST be sure to adjust the gain slowly.
-Be sure to pause after each adjustment and wait for the on-screen image to catch up to your adjustment.
-Turning it too quickly without waiting will result in a very dark or bright image.
+Because it takes time for the ultrasound machine to render the image, you should adjust the gain slowly.
+Be sure to pause after each adjustment and wait for the on-screen image to catch up to your changes.
+Turning it too quickly without waiting could result in a very dark or bright image.

 Step 5: Invert the Image

-If you don’t see what you’re looking for, try inverting the image because the baby’s face may be upside-down.
+If you don’t see the quality of “babyface” image you’re looking for, try inverting the image because the baby’s face may be upside down.
 When the baby is in the vertex position and the probe is oriented correctly, inverting the image will be necessary every time.

-Whether to invert or not is completely dependent upon the baby’s position and the probe orientation.
-I’ve seen plenty who simply hold the probe upside-down instead, which is a big no-no in diagnostic ultrasound.
+Whether to invert the image or not is completely dependent upon the baby’s position and the probe’s orientation.
+Some sonographers may simply hold the probe upside-down instead, but this is a discouraged technique in diagnostic ultrasound imaging.

 Step 6: Return to 2D

-Whether your new or experienced, you’ll find that you’ll need to return to 2D often in order to reposition the probe to adjust for better angles, or to adjust to the baby’s movement.
+Whether you’re a new or experienced sonographer, you’ll find that you’ll need to return to 2D from 4D often in order to reposition the probe to adjust for better angles, or to adjust to the baby’s movement.
 It’s a lot easier to find the baby and get a better position in 2D, rather than searching in 4D.
 Repositioning in 4D is less efficient because of the ROI box and the slower rendering times.
-2D is simply the best place to find a better position.
+In general, 2D is simply the better imaging mode to find the right position for the baby.

 Step 7: Optimize the Image

-Even with perfect positioning of the baby, it’s possible that your image is still somewhat poor.
-It’s crucial to get proper settings to allow the machine to render the best 4D images possible… and most often the factory defaults aren’t very good.
-This is a technical issue that will be addressed in another article, but it’s important that you get to know your machine and learn what controls achieve the best 4D image quality.
+Even with perfect positioning of the baby, it’s possible that your 4D image quality is still somewhat poor.
+It’s crucial to get proper settings to allow the machine to render the best 4D images possible, and most often the machine’s factory defaults aren’t very good.
+This is a technical issue that will be addressed in another article (see below for links to related articles), but it’s important that you get to know your ultrasound machine and learn what controls achieve the best 4D image quality.

-This is one part of a multipart series on 4D ultrasound machines setup and usage.
-Here are links to the remaining articles:
+This is one part of a multipart series on 4D ultrasound machine setup and use.
+Here are links to our related articles and training materials: